Search Filters

 Intended Use

-The FloSpine PANAMA™ Anterior Cervical Plate System is intended for anterior cervical screw fixation of the cervical spine at levels C2-T1.
-The System is indicated for use in the temporary stabilization of the anterior spine during the development of cervical spinal fusions in patients with degenerative discase (as defined by neck pain of discogenic origin of the disc confirmed by patient history and radiographic studies), trauma (including fractures), tumors, deformity (defined as kyphosis, lordosis), or scoliosis), pseudoarthrosis, and/or failed previous fusions.
+The ACPii Anterior Cervical Plate System is intended for anterior interbody screw fixation of the cervical spine.
+The system is indicated for use in the temporary stabilization of the anterior spine during the development of cervical spinal fusions in patients with degenerative disc disease (as defined by neck pain of discogenic origin with degeneration of the disc confirmed by patient history and radiographic studies), trauma (including fractures), tumors, deformity (defined as kyphosis, lordosis, or scoliosis), pseudarthrosis, and/or failed previous fusions.

 Device Description